jh-midi/diato/README.md

 Ensuite il n’y a plus que les actions 3 (en chargeant le projet sauvé précédement) et 4 à effectuer pour que ça fonctionne.

+# Waveform Sequencer with the embeded Soundfont player Micro Sampler
+* For this exemple I use http://jmi.ovh/DiatonicTab/SoundFonts/Gaillard.sf2 [!IMPORTANT]
+ Your virtual MIDI port should be activated before this procedure.
+(IAC|loopMIDI|Jack)

+* run Waveform
+1. Verify the settings
+* clic Settings
+* select MIDI Devices => check if your virtual MIDI port is Enabled  (IAC | loopMidi | Jack )
+* select Audio Devices => select your prefered audio output port

+2. Create Project
+* At top left click the + symbol => select New Project...
+* Select your Folder Location and give a name for your project "Diato" (keep Template Default)
+* Click Create Project => you are now in front of 8 tracks

+3. Load the Micro Sampler plugin  into the Track 1 and load the soundfont
+* Click the + on Track 1 (Add new plugin) => Choose Waveform > Micro Sampler
+* Click this plugin => Drag and drop the Gaillard.sf2 instrument into the free part of the black window opened => this load Gaillard.sf2 into the Sampler => Choose "0:Gaillard MD" and click ok.
+* At low left corner click the main menu > File > Save Edit as template
+* => give it a name, "Diato" for example, now this template can be used for your diato playing

+4. Activate the Chrome window and play.